 There are various steps you can take to live a greener life, from growing your own vegetables to properly insulating your home.
-The important thing to remember is that every effort you take to support the environment will have a positive impact on your carbon footprint- and help you save money too!
+Every move you make to support the environment will have a positive impact on your carbon footprint - and help you save money too!

 High return: Although eco-friendly projects often have large initial outlays they generally keep returning for years to come.
 An obvious example of this is solar panels as these are great sources of free power and a good investment when oil, gas and electrical prices continue to rise.